 Port Douglas is a scenic town nestled on the Coral Sea, on the Northern side of Queensland in Australia.
 Most people only know about the Great Barrier Reef that lies around the region but there are lots of more places to go to in this paradise of a town than you know of.
+Don’t think that because it is a small town, there is not much to see.
 If you are visiting Port Douglas, here is a guide to the top 10 places to visit in Port Douglas which will not only introduce you to the many aspects of the city but will also make sure that your trip to Port Douglas is a memorable one.

 Top 12 Places to Visit in Port Douglas